davecparker/code12/API.md

 > Conversely, another object at (50, 0) will scroll off the screen
 > to the left and no longer be visible.

+> The screen's background image (see [ct.setBackImage](#ctsetbackimage)),
+> if any, is not affected by the screen origin.
+If you want a background image
+> that scrolls, you can use [ct.image](#ctimage) to create and display one
+> that is larger than the normal screen window.

 ### ct.clearScreen()
 ```
 ct.clearScreen( )